 - It was asked if clarifying the performance targets should be added to the parking lot for Policy to address at a later date.
 Effectiveness studies are in progress and are proposed, which compare study results to the performance targets.
 This was added to the parking lot. - One Policy member asked about the current status of the Type N Hard Rock study.
 There are a total of 17 chapters, 8 of which have been through CMER review.
 One chapter is a conclusions chapter that will not be written until all the other chapters have gone through CMER review.
 That leaves 8 chapters yet to go through CMER review, which they hope to complete before the end of June 2014.
-Once the chapters have been reviewed by CMER, they will then go to independent scientific peer review (ISPR).
+Once all the chapters have been reviewed, the study will go to independent scientific peer review (ISPR).
 CMER decided to group the chapters into 6 separate products for ISPR. - It was asked how CMER will address the budget shortfall.
 CMER will discuss how to address the budget shortfall when they meet at the end of March.
 So far, many CMER members have met individually to start working on budget recommendations while minimizing loss or delay on projects.
 CMER will give Policy recommendations in April for how to address these shortfalls. - Policy discussed the comments on page 26 of the workplan that note that changes to the performance targets may mean a change to Schedule L-1, which would affect the Habitat Conservation Plan (HCP).
 It was added to the parking lot that the AMP should consider how these changes would affect the HCP, if at all.
-Reviewing the performance targets is part of completing a Clean Water Act milestone.
-Policy agreed that they liked the comments on page 26, so requested to have an appendix page at the end of the CMER workplan that notes this without having to revise anything in the workplan, which would involve another CMER review.
+Reviewing the performance targets completes a Clean Water Act milestone, though that was mostly completed through the adoption of the Type N Strategy in 2013 with the assumption that the AMP will carry out the strategy.
+Policy agreed that they liked the notes in the comments on page 26, so they will create an appendix page for the CMER workplan that notes this without having to revise anything in the workplan, which would involve another CMER review.